Equitable Holdings Inc. (EQH) Shares Down Despite Recent Market Volatility

-Equitable Holdings Inc. (NYSE: EQH)’s stock price has decreased by -6.07 compared to its previous closing price of 30.47. but the company has seen a -10.37% decline in its stock price over the last five trading sessions.
+Equitable Holdings Inc. (NYSE: EQH)’s stock price has decreased by -8.00 compared to its previous closing price of 27.26.
+However, the company has seen a fall of -20.63% in its stock price over the last five trading days.
 The Wall Street Journal reported on 10/25/21 that Equitable Chairman Departs Over Communications That Didn’t Meet Standards

 Is It Worth Investing in Equitable Holdings Inc. (NYSE: EQH) Right Now?